UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 .. note:: **Cross-Platform, Yes; Cross-Version, Not**

    To use external libraries, you must know the Python version they were built against.
 The Python library you are using must be compatible with the
-   Python version that comes with your Blender.
+   Python version that comes with your UPBGE.
 It's also valuable to check how often the library is updated and if it will be maintained in the future.

 Keep Track of Your Changes with a Version Control System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you take a Blender file in two different moments of your production, you will have a hard time finding what has changed between them.
-This is because Blender's native file format is a binary type.
+This is because UPBGE/Blender's native file format is a binary type.
 Binary files are written in a way that you can't get to them directly, they are designed to be accessed by programs and not by human beings.

 Scripts, on the other hand, are plain text files.
 You can open a script in any text editor and immediately see the differences between two similar files.
 Finding those